Category: UX advice / Research articles

-I mainly work with startups, and the reality for them is that gathering bullet-proof 'data' (particularly quant) is really hard and time-consuming and in the end may not actually tell us what we want.
-The design process needs to be much quicker and more pragmatic than for big companies who can implement large-scale data-gathering.
 What we're really looking for is proof that we have a problem and proof that we've got a good solution.
-Enough to get something out of the door that improves what was there before and keeps up the pace of iterative growth.
+Enough to get something out of the door that improves what was there before and keeps up growth.

 What we want is evidence-based UX design.

-There are lots of ways you can gather evidence.
-Just like in a court case there is strong evidence and weak evidence.
-Not all is equal but as you gain more sources the stronger your case tends to be.
+There are lots of ways you can gather evidence in a design process.
+Just as in a court case there is strong evidence and weak evidence, but the more sources you can get the stronger your case tends to be.

 Quant data may often be one of the most powerful forms of evidence you have but if you're a small company without much traffic then that data will be poor.
 With an evidence-based approach you can make up for this by gathering qualitative data and even some things you wouldn't think of as data (interviewing clients, customer feedback).
-Sometimes all it takes is one complaint to know you have a problem.
-This isn't really being data-driven but it is being evidence-based.

-A typical process of mine would touch on 9 or 10 methods.
-I'll start by talking to the client to get their knowledge; I'll use my experience to assess their site in an expert audit; I'll study live chat transcripts and customer feedback to find pain points; I'll look at audience data and conversion quant data; I'll study heatmaps and visitor recordings to understand pain points; I'll probably run a user test to see why there are problems; I'll assess competitor sites to get inspiration; as I design I'll get feedback from potential users on the work-in-progress; I'll possibly run quick preference tests or surveys; then when the project launches I'll user test again.
-And depending on what tools are available there might be more.
+My design process can touch on 9 or 10 evidence-gathering methods.
+I'll start by talking to the client to get their knowledge; I'll use my experience to assess their site in an expert audit; I'll look at audience data and conversion data; I'll study heatmaps and visitor recordings to understand pain points; I'll probably run a user test to see why there are problems; I'll assess competitor sites to get inspiration; as I design I'll get feedback from potential users in the form of guerrilla user tests on prototypes; and I might run quick preference tests or surveys.

 Some further interesting articles that has helped my thinking on the challenges of gathering evidence and being data-driven: